Cells and DNA in the classroom

 Where and when and how to request a visit

-You can request a school visit by contacting the team closest to your location.
+You can request a school visit by contacting the team closest to your location via e-mail.
 Note that the number of visits that our teams can deliver is dependent on the availability of our volunteers, your geographical location and our funding.
 If we cannot visit your school this term, we will add you on our waiting list and visit you as soon as possible.

 What does the session involve?